ZackWilde27/Z3dPy/README.md

 ```

 By default, cameras are set with an FOV of 90, and the target is pointed along the z axis.
-These can be changed with functions, like CameraSetFOV(), and CameraSetTarget()
+These can be changed with functions

 <br>